 The median wage in 2016 for Recreational Therapists in California is $69,848 annually, or $33.58 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Recreational Therapists who are self-employed must provide their own benefits and retirement.

 Recreational Therapists may experience slower growth in overall employment.
 However, the continued growth in the number of older adults is expected to increase the need for those who work in nursing care facilities, community care facilities for the elderly (including assisted-living facilities), adult day care programs, and other social assistance agencies.
 Job opportunities are also expected in residential and outpatient settings that serve disabled persons or those diagnosed with mental retardation, mental illness, or substance abuse problems.
 Transitional and home health care programs will provide additional jobs.

 Projections of Employment

-In California, the number of Recreational Therapists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Recreational Therapists are expected to increase by 14.3 percent, or 200 jobs between 2012 and 2022.
+In California, the number of Recreational Therapists is expected to grow slower than average growth rate for all occupations.
+Jobs for Recreational Therapists are expected to increase by 11.8 percent, or 200 jobs between 2014 and 2024.